-Employees violating this policy will be subject to discipline, up to and including termination of employment.
+Violation of this policy will subject employee to disciplinary action up to and including termination.

 TITLE: PROGRESSIVE DISCIPLINARY POLICY

 DEPARTMENT: Human Resources EFFECTIVE DATE: April 27, 2017

 The purpose of this policy is to clarify guidelines for employee conduct.

 Employment with Northwest Health Services (NHS) is "at will," which means it is subject to termination by either NHS or the employee at any time, for any reason.
 There are no contractual relationships between NHS and an employee, and letters, benefits or policy statements, performance appraisals, employee handbooks or other employee communications should not be interpreted as such.
 No one has the authority to enter into any oral or written employment contract without the signed explicit written approval of a NHS officer, and no written employment contract will be valid without the signature of the CEO of NHS.
 To monitor this at-will relationship, NHS has developed guidelines to track performance.